 With such a loss over the break, you get children who have been left behind in learning, while the standard for the next education level has increased.
 This gap then forces children who have lost learning to catch up to their peers who are more adjusted, leading to more stress and struggles for the former group.

 Your child can experience the same loss of learning during this school break, but you can stop it.
 Fortunately, you have two solutions that can help your child exercise his or her mind.
 You can enroll your child in a summer learning program.
-Subsequently, you can keep your child engaged at home.
+Subsequently, you can keep your child engaged at home with the help of home tuition agency in Singapore.

 A summer learning program can be perfect for your child to retain academic knowledge.
 Some academies can introduce your child to the fields of science, art, and math.
 With such a program, your child can be on par with his or her classmates during the next school year.